 All of the metrics described above are focusing on understanding the operations of the service components.
-These are considered white-box metrics,i.e. data that is based on a knowledge of how a certain system is engineered from the inside.
-As modern systems consist of multiple components, in many cases it is quite challenging to understand the impact of a specific individual internal metric on the eventual users of the system.
-In order to resolve this challenge, it is recommended to add User Experience metrics, that are obtained in a black-box manner, i.e., using mechanisms that either monitor the end users operating on the system and measure the response time, stability and other relevant parameters of the user experience.
-An alternative approach to obtaining user experience metrics would be to use a continuous synthetic testing automation (i.e., automatic processes that emulate the flows of the regular users) and take metrics from it.
+These are considered white-box metrics, i.e., data that is based on a knowledge of how a certain system is engineered from the inside.
+As modern systems consist of multiple components, in many cases, it is quite challenging to understand the impact of a specific individual internal metric on the eventual users of the system.
+In order to resolve this challenge, it is recommended to add user experience metrics that are obtained in a black-box manner, i.e., using mechanisms that either monitor the end-users operating on the system and measure the response time, stability, and other relevant parameters of the user experience.
+An alternative approach to obtaining user experience metrics would be to use continuous synthetic testing automation (i.e., automatic processes that emulate the flows of the regular users) and take metrics from it.

 Factors That Affect What You Choose to Monitor

 Start by understanding your system, both from a white box perspective (considering its internal operations) and from a black-box perspective (how an end-user views it).
 These two perspectives will dictate the metrics that are most critical to measure and to alert on.

 Most DevOps monitoring tools can provide many times more information than a team can actually manage, so it’s important to make sure you are extracting the data that is most important for your goals.